cirrus-geo/cirrus-geo/docs/src/components/functions/process.md

 # Process

-The process lambda is a core piece of Cirrus infrastructure, and an essential piece of the architecture to support the execution of cirrus tasks and workflows.
+The process lambda is a core piece of Cirrus infrastructure.
 It processes messages, extracts and prepares Cirrus Process Payloads from these messages and then uses these payloads to trigger execution of pre-defined AWS Step Function workflows.
 This process can also involve simple administrative work like setting payload ids, and updating the state db to avoid duplicative executions.

 ## Trigger